Data Standard

 To rank, a song must first clear a minimum weighted performance threshold and show enough valid data maturity to be treated as an active chart competitor.
 Older songs may still qualify, but they face stricter entry conditions than newer songs.

-Once a song is eligible, NGMC scores it primarily through current movement using recent velocity across today, 3 day, and 7 day windows.
+Once a song is eligible, NGMCharts scores it primarily through current movement using recent velocity across today, 3 day, and 7 day windows.
 A smaller catalogue layer remains in the model so the chart can still recognise scale and sustained relevance, but movement leads the final outcome.

-NGMC also includes protections against coasting, duplication, suspicious spikes, weak source matches, and artist overcrowding.
+NGMCharts also includes protections against coasting, duplication, suspicious spikes, weak source matches, and artist overcrowding.
 Songs are not allowed to remain highly ranked just because they were big once.
 They must continue showing enough present force to hold their place.

 Our charts are refreshed through the week and published on a weekly cycle.
 Public chart weeks are treated as stable published snapshots rather than casually rewriteable lists.